-Chemicals

-Kronos Worldwide, Inc.
+Chemicals Kronos Worldwide, Inc.

-Kronos is a leading global producer and marketer of value-added titanium dioxide pigments ("TiO2"), which are used for imparting whiteness, brightness and opacity to a diverse range of customer applications and end-use markets, including coatings, plastics, paper and other industrial and consumer "quality-oflife" products.
+Kronos is a leading global producer and marketer of value-added titanium dioxide pigments ("TiO2"), which are used for imparting whiteness, brightness and opacity to a diverse range of customer applications and end-use markets, including coatings, plastics, paper and other industrial and consumer "quality-of-life" products.
 Kronos has production facilities in Europe and North America.
-Sales of TiO2 represent about 90% of Kronos' total sales in 2005, with sales of other products that are complementary to TiO2 business comprising the Kronos' remainder.
+Sales of TiO2 represent about 90% of Kronos' total sales in 2005, with sales of other products that are complementary to Kronos' TiO2 other products business comprising the remainder.